She heard his little feet pad up to her bed before he spoke. “Mariah, you said we’d learn conjuring today.”

 “I’ve been thinking all day, Sophus, and I’m pretty sure the answer is, we’re fucked.
 The curse is making me go there, and you’re not smart enough to turn back.”

 He thought for a while.
 She prayed to Apollo, Demeter, and why not Hades that the boy picked up on the obvious.
 There was only one reason she had to go there, and he could change that.

 “He’s not all the way awake, maybe?
 Maybe it’s only his eye?”

-After five days at sea, fives days of Sophus’ questions, and five days of Mariah shaking her head at him, when they finally stepped onto Imbros, that was still the best plan she had: a stick in the eye.
+Damn.
+Smart boy, wrong detail.
+“Yeah.
+Thought of that.
+Could be just the eye.
+Maybe we can jam a pointy stick into it.”
+After a day at sea, another day of Sophus’ questions and Mariah shaking her head at him, they stepped onto Imbros’ shore, and that was still the best plan she had: a stick in the eye.

 When they got to the town square, there was a crowd in a wide ring around the former statue.
-Mariah pushed her way through it, and Sophus gripped her dress, dragging himself through.
+Mariah pushed her way through, and Sophus gripped her dress, dragging himself through.
 She thought to herself that all these islanders looked alike: same faces over and over, same clothes.
 Maybe she thought that because she was a traveller and had seen so much that wasn’t Imbros.
 Maybe it was just because she was an outsider.
 Funny things occur to you when you’re about to die.